mj1618/deployment-examples-gpu/README.md

 # Deployment Example with GPUs on AWS ECS (dxgpu)

-All deployment-examples are from a blank AWS and Terraform account as no assumptions are made about pre-existing knowledge or infrastructure.
+The example is designed to be run from a blank AWS and Terraform account as no assumptions are made about pre-existing knowledge or infrastructure.

 In this example we create an ECS cluster using the `p2.xlarge` instance type which have GPUs attached.
 Unfortunately Fargate does not support GPU enabled instance types so we must create ECS instances ourselves in terraform.